 China

 - China is among one of iDSI’s many partner countries that has made the most remarkable progress on embedding health technology assessment (HTA) into its health system.
-Facing rising health expenditures amidst growing non-communicable disease burdens, China in 2018 launched the National Center for Medicine and Health Technology Assessment under the China National Health Development and Research Center (CNHDRC), the official thinktank of the National Health Commission and iDSI core partner.
-The national HTA agency will assess new medicines, inform decisions on what goes on the National Essential Medicines List (EML), and guide regional policy to ensure that priority-setting is based on value.
+Facing rising health expenditures amidst growing non-communicable disease burdens and building on its progress on building HTA informed evidence to policy structures over the previous decade, China in 2018 launched the National Center for Medicine and Health Technology Assessment under the China National Health Development and Research Center (CNHDRC), the official thinktank of the National Health Commission and iDSI core partner.
+The national HTA agency was tasked with assessing medicines to inform decisions on what goes on the National Essential Medicines List (EML), and guide regional policy to ensure that priority-setting is based on value.

 Our Impact